japila-books/spark-sql-internals/docs/sql/AstBuilder.md

 `AstBuilder` is the only requirement of the [AbstractSqlParser](AbstractSqlParser.md#astBuilder) abstraction (and used by [CatalystSqlParser](CatalystSqlParser.md) directly while [SparkSqlParser](SparkSqlParser.md) uses [SparkSqlAstBuilder](SparkSqlAstBuilder.md) instead).

-??? note "AstBuilder and ANTLR"
+## <span id="grammar"> SqlBase.g4 &mdash; ANTLR Grammar

 `AstBuilder` is a ANTLR `AbstractParseTreeVisitor` (as `SqlBaseBaseVisitor`) that is generated from the ANTLR grammar of Spark SQL.

-    `SqlBaseBaseVisitor` is a ANTLR-specific base class that is generated at build time from a ANTLR grammar in [SqlBase.g4](https://github.com/apache/spark/blob/v3.0.0/sql/catalyst/src/main/antlr4/org/apache/spark/sql/catalyst/parser/SqlBase.g4).
+`SqlBaseBaseVisitor` is a ANTLR-specific base class that is generated at build time from the ANTLR grammar of Spark SQL is available in the Apache Spark repository at [SqlBase.g4](https://github.com/apache/spark/blob/v3.0.0/sql/catalyst/src/main/antlr4/org/apache/spark/sql/catalyst/parser/SqlBase.g4).

 `SqlBaseBaseVisitor` is an [AbstractParseTreeVisitor](http://www.antlr.org/api/Java/org/antlr/v4/runtime/tree/AbstractParseTreeVisitor.html) in ANTLR.

 ## Visit Callbacks